When will the pollen season end? The pollen season is different for different plants and, put simply, it lasts from early spring to late autumn:

 Mid-May to July

 Next is the grass pollen season, which begins in mid-May and ends in July.
-Grass pollen allergy is more common than tree or weed pollen allergy.
+Grass pollen allergy is more common than a tree or weed pollen allergy.
 Grass pollen grains are relatively large and tend to cause a blocked nose and sore eyes more than irritate the lungs.
 Foxtail, oat, dogstail, timothy and meadow grasses are most usually associated with allergy in the UK.
 The grasses release their pollen from April to July.

 End of June to September